 You can repurpose old chairs by sanding and painting, adding a new layer of varnish, or recovering old cushions.
 Cushions are the quickest way to make an old chair look new with barely any effort on your part.

 Now that you have some ideas, it’s time to get started.
 Which DIY projects will you attempt today?
 Choose a few and transform your apartment on the cheap.
+When done, you can also try other DIY projects such as gallery wall art with washi tape, repurposed picture frames, coffee table makeover and more.
 You’ll be amazed how quickly a few simple crafts can improve your space.